tytydraco/yessleep/out/My_friend_drank_a_bottle_of_mineral_water_that_had_been_discontinued_for_over_twenty_years_then_he_went_missing.md

 Regardless, his quirk didn't affect me.
 It was just drinking water—far better than the heavy drinkers in the next dorm over.
 On the surface, it seemed like a perfectly healthy hobby, and we got along very well through our four years of college.

-Besides, I have to admit this guy was brilliant.
+Besides, I have to admit the guy was brilliant.
 He was the only chemical engineering major in our year to graduate with a perfect GPA, and right after graduation, he was hired as a chemical analyst at a major firm with a remarkably generous salary.

 By then, we still maintained a comfortable, somewhat distant friendship, though perhaps mostly because I was his only friend.
 I was just glad Avery hadn't turned into some hermit living in a basement.
 We still met up occasionally.
 Every time, Avery would talk endlessly about the waters he had recently sampled, while I nodded along and enjoyed expensive top-shelf whiskies I could never normally afford—courtesy of Avery, of course.